-Pupils will have the opportunity to explore the following topics:

-Paper 1: Cognition and Memory
+Following the new specification, pupils will have the opportunity to explore the following topics: Paper 1: Cognition and Memory: Perception, Development and Research Methods.

-• Please can the list Perception, Development and Research Methods be separated into three individual bullet points.

-Paper 2: Social context and behaviour

-• Social Influence, Language, Thought and Communication, Brain and Neuropsychology and Psychological Problems.
+Paper 2: Social context and behaviour, Social Influence, Language, Thought and Communication, Brain and Neuropsychology and Psychological Problems.